Connie B Burkhart ~ Renaissance Woman

 On the trail until 3pm.

-SATURDAY: Depart after breakfast
+FRIDAY: Depart after breakfast

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FIRE IT UP!
-ART WELDING ~ CLASS DESCRIPTION
+ART WELDING ~ CLASS DESCRIPTION Weeks of JULY 5, 12 , 19 & SEPT 27, 2026

 Join our “welding-in-the-round” community and experience the thrill of metal art welding surrounded by the incredible beauty of Ghost Ranch.
 Learn the basics of oxygen acetylene welding and brazing, MIG & stick welding, plasma cutting and other metal cutting and forming techniques to make functional pieces and metal sculpture.
 Create your pieces using scrap metal from ferrous (iron) and non-ferrous materials that are in our 'treasure' pile.
 All materials are provided, but you will want to bring your own snug fitting leather wrist length gloves for comfort and dexterity.
 Please read the welcome letter for more class details and daily studio schedule info.
 The Ghost Ranch legacy of 'Wretched Welders' is honored to be offered for over 45 years, come be a part of the family!
-Open to all levels of experience age 15 plus.
+Open to all levels of experience age 15 plus

 Get ready!
 Get set!
-Get fired up for your fun-filled class of creativity, sparks and the enticing smell of burning metal.
+Get fired up for your fun-filled class of creativity, sparks, and the enticing smell of burning metal.

 Connie B. Burkhart rdrckwmn@msn.com